eeyrw/LcdTcp/README.md

 If you want to compile by yourself, you may do something like this:
 1. Install Arduino IDE.
 2. Install ESP8266 core ( Check this [link](https://github.com/esp8266/Arduino) about how to do ) .
-3. Install libraries (CircularBuffer, WifiManagerthrough inside library manager of Arduino IDE.
+3. Install libraries (`CircularBuffer`, `WiFiManager` by inside library manager of Arduino IDE.
+4. Open the LcdTcp.ino by

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NTM3NzkwOTZdfQ==
+eyJoaXN0b3J5IjpbNzIxNzU3NjE0XX0=
 -->